danwing/metadata/draft-rw-flow-metadata.md

 # Ease of adaptation and Industrial significance:

 The current proposal can be extended to radio and WiFi protocols as well.
 The currently provided CID metadata can be used to obtain the necessary information about the nature of the packet for the radio and wireless protocols to make more intelligent and informed decisions.
-For example, references [8] and [9] can get all the required information for their respective optimizations from the CID metadata that is being proposed.
+For example, references {{ctx-aware}} and {{wifi-ll}} can get all the required information for their respective optimizations from the CID metadata that is being proposed.

 The explicit signaling through QUIC CID will be of immense benefits for various applications and corporations.
 These are a few which would benefit from the current proposal:

 * Explicit signals can help in deciding how to handle packets – queuing, routing etc.
 *It can also help reduce the queueing for streaming protocols – taking more proactive approach of delivering key frames and reliable packets, and not having to queue every packet being exchanged, thereby further reducing queueing delays, eliminating them in some cases (the explicit signal on whether the packet is loss tolerant or not makes a big impact on deciding whether to queue the packet or not).
-It will be useful in cases mentioned in reference [10].
+It will be useful in cases mentioned in reference {{docsis-ll}}.
 Non-queue building (NQB) mentioned in the overview can be signaled in the QUIC CID, as well (eg. if QUIC CID=12345, treat it same as DiffServ NQB PHB).
-* The inclusion of vital metadata in QUIC CID and improving the performance through it is a step closer to L4S [11].
+* The inclusion of vital metadata in QUIC CID and improving the performance through it is a step closer to {{?L4S=RFC9330}}.
-* L4S [11] CC information can also be explicitly signaled in the metadata, possibly simplifying handling of the queues in the network nodes.
-The L4S indication [12] can be added to the QUIC CID.
+* {{?L4S=RFC9330}} CC information can also be explicitly signaled in the metadata, possibly simplifying handling of the queues in the network nodes.
+The L4S indication {{?RFC9331}} can be added to the QUIC CID.

 # ISP implementation of Metadata based optimization: